-SPECIAL NOTE: Students who pre-test at ESL Exit Criteria are not reported to the NRS (unless they later pre-test for ABE/ASE instruction).
+- Student is enrolled exclusively in Foreign language HSE and/or Vocational courses - Student scored at ESL Exit Criteria on their pre-test (unless they later pre-test for ABE/ASE instruction).

 Core Measures

 Since the NRS is an outcome-based reporting system, certain core measures are examined to determine student progress in adult education.
 This includes level gains in measurable skill gains/educational functioning levels and follow-up measures related to employment, attaining HSE/secondary credential, and entry into postsecondary education.